spacemit-com/docs/en/device/boot.md

 2.25.1
 ```

-### 6.7 gzip format image file is not supported
+### 6.7 Flashing gzip format image file is not supported

-The spacemit flashing mechanism compresses large file images into gzip to solve the problem of slow usb transfer of large file data.The flashing service decompresses the detection data in gzip format by default.If you need to burn the gzip image to a custom partition, you can make the following changes

-- method 1, Do not perform gzip check on the specified partition, such as partition usbfs
+To speed up USB transfers of large image files, SpacemiT’s flashing process compresses them using gzip.
+By default, the flashing service detects and decompresses gzip data automatically.

+If you **want to flash gzip images directly** to a custom partition (without decompressing), here are two options:

+- **Option 1: Skip gzip check for specific partitions**
+For example, to skip gzip handling for a partition named `usbfs` as below:

 ```c
 diff --git a/drivers/fastboot/fb_mmc.c b/drivers/fastboot/fb_mmc.c